Integrated Accessibility Standards Policy

 1.0 Policy Statement

-The Municipality Of Centre Hastings recognizes that persons with disabilities should be provided with an equal opportunity to access goods and services, employment, transportation and information in a manner consistent with the principles of independence, dignity, integration and equality as stated in the regulations of the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) and the Ontarians with Disabilities Act, 2001 (ODA).
+The Municipality of Centre Hastings recognizes that persons with disabilities should be provided with an equal opportunity to access goods and services, employment, transportation and information in a manner consistent with the principles of independence, dignity, integration and equality as stated in the regulations of the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) and the Ontarians with Disabilities Act, 2001 (ODA).

 2.0 Strategic Plan

-The Township’s Corporate Strategic Plan adopted by Council in 2012, states that excellence in governance and service delivery will be achieved in part by making accessibility a key component in the decision making process, and incorporating AODA and ODA legislation.
+The Municipalities’ Corporate Strategic Plan adopted by Council in 2012, states that excellence in governance and service delivery will be achieved in part by making accessibility a key component in the decision making process, and incorporating AODA and ODA legislation.

 The purpose of this policy is to fulfill the requirements as set out in Ontario Regulation 191/11 made under the AODA and other relevant sections of that Act as well as the Ontarians with Disabilities Act, 2001 as it relates to the requirements for Accessibility Advisory Committees and their related functions.